RosSlek/Final_Project_Traffic_Analysis/README.md

 #### •	Creating new CSV`s so it would be better to see, export data and less scrapping would be used.
 #### •	Creating visuals like graphs to see tendencies and more pleasing view of data.
 ## Conslusion
 We reached the goal of analysing data about road conditions and road accidents by creating a lot of functions for different purposes and made a meniu, so it would be easier to navigate and get only the needed information.
-We also have ability to refresh data on demand, easily access it as CSV format files and created a small application so this script could work on other computers.
+We also have ability to refresh data on demand, easily access it as CSV format files and created a small application so this script could be accessible on other computers.